On a generalisation of Cameron's base size conjecture: Introduction

 \vs

-Recall that a finite group $G$ is \emph{almost simple} if there exists a nonabelian simple group $G_0$ such that $G_0\normeq G \leqs {\rm Aut}(G_0)$.
-We call $G_0$ the \emph{socle} of $G$.
+A finite group $G$ is \emph{almost simple} if there exists a nonabelian simple group $G_0$ such that $G_0\normeq G \leqs {\rm Aut}(G_0)$, and we call $G_0$ the \emph{socle} of $G$ (this is the unique minimal normal subgroup of $G$).
+The possibilities for $G_0$ are determined by the \emph{Classification of Finite Simple Groups}.
+In particular, $G_0$ is either alternating, or a group of Lie type, or one of the so-called sporadic simple groups.
+The latter include the family of Mathieu groups ${\rm M}_{11}, {\rm M}_{12}, {\rm M}_{22}, {\rm M}_{23}, {\rm M}_{24}$.

 We say that a subgroup $H$ of a finite group $G$ is \emph{core-free} if $\bigcap_{g\in G} H^g = 1$.
-Note that if $G$ is almost simple, then $H\leqs G$ is core-free if it does not contain $G_0$.
-Recall the following definition:
+Note that if $G$ is almost simple, then $H$ is core-free if and only if it does not contain $G_0$.
+Let us now recall the following key definition:

 \begin{deff} Let $G$ be a finite almost simple group with socle $G_0$ and let $H$ be a core-free maximal subgroup of $G$.
 We say that $H$ is \emph{standard} if one of the following holds: \begin{enumerate} \item [\rm (i)] $G_0 = A_n$ and the natural action of $H$ on $\{1, \ldots, n\}$ is not primitive; \vs \item [\rm (ii)] $G$ is a classical group and $H$ is a subspace subgroup of $G$. \end{enumerate} We say that $H$ is \emph{non-standard} otherwise. \end{deff}